Asal Shodiyeva

-Asal Shodiyeva started his art career in 2006.
+Asal Shodiyeva started her art career in 2006.
 Asal Shodiyeva became famous in 2008 through the movie "Janob Xech kim".

 Life

-Asal Shodiyeva was born on April 6, 1992 in Tashkent.
+Asal Shodiyeva was born on April 6, 1992, in Tashkent.
 In 2003-2008, Shodiyeva studied at the V. A. Uspensky Special Music Academic High School.
-He studied at the Kamoliddin Behzod Institute of Painting and Design at the Faculty of Interior Design.
+She studied at the Kamoliddin Behzod Institute of Painting and Design at the Faculty of Interior Design.

 Personal life

-In 2016, Asal Shodiyeva married the singer Shoxrux Yuldashev, known by his nickname Shohruhxon.
+In 2016, Asal Shodiyeva married the singer Shoxrux Yuldashev, known by his nickname Shohruxxon.
 Currently, they have children named Muhammad Yusuf and Muhammad Amin.